 They recently re-did the venue and have a bunch of one of the kind items.
 Like upcycled, candles and home décor made from factory parts.

 Games and Rides

 The Midway and Kidway hold most of the rides and games.
 For the little ones, the Kidway is open at 9 am and runs until 10:30.
 The Midway opens at 10 am and is open until Midnight except for Labor Day when they close at 11 pm.

 Once the sun goes down, everyone at the fair migrates toward it.
 Just follow the bright lights and giant stuff animals.
 Oh, and I forgot to mention that they added a new attraction a 156 foot tall Ferris wheel.
-The tallest in North America.
+The tallest Ferris Wheel in North America.

 Some of my favorite rides are not in the midway.
 The Space Tower is always a tradition in our family and my kid’s favorite has to be the Giant Slide.

-What is the MN State Fair, without some food?
-I’ve planned my entire trip to the fair around the food booths.
+What is the MN State Fair, without some fair food?
+Some years I’ve planned my entire trip to the fair around the food booths.